Financial-Times/document-store-api/README.markdown

 # Document Store API
 Document Store API is a Dropwizard application which allows writes to and reads from MongoDB.

 Reading content by API users should be done via the /content-read/{uuid} endpoint.
-This makes sure the format of the response obeys the contract that our api was designed by.
+This makes sure the format of the response obeys the contract that our API was designed by.

 The /content/{uuid} endpoint is for reading from mongo without any other restriction, no formatting, no hard-coded layout or classes.
 It's a pure document representation of what is stored in mongoDB.